mibakh2016/mibakh2016/README.md

 - 👋 Hey, I’m @mibakh2016
+  Working on RAGs apps
-- 👀 Working on RAGs and graph-based DL projects
+  My R&D focus is on a graph-based DL (since 2013)
-- 🌱
-- 💞️ For fun I can build imnage gen AI appsondiffusers
+- 💞️ For fun I can build the image gen AI apps (and any custom diffusers wrappers)
-- 📫 DM
+- 📫 DM me if you want to get a Gen AI app super fast
-- 😄
-- ⚡ Fun fact: with my collegues we first buit agents-based app back 2005 using JADE
+- ⚡ Fun fact: with my collegues we first buit agent-based apps back in 2006 using JADE.

 <!---
 mibakh2016/mibakh2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.